All posts by admin

 Join the Wells Branch email discussion group for a community conversation on any and everything!
 Find out what’s going on with Wells Branch as it’s happening – everything from ducks, composting and crime watch to history and gardening.
 All residents, homeowners and renters alike are welcome.
 New topics are always popping up.
 Don’t miss out!
 Join the group by going to Google Groups on your Web Browser, search for Wells Branch Neighbors, and fill out the request sheet (or use the link below).
 The Group Administrator can then add you.

 Once you’re subscribed to the group, you should add “wells-branch-neighbors@googlegroups.com” to your contact list.
 Whenever you wish to communicate with your neighbors, simply send an email to this address and your email will be broadcast to all members.
 When responding to an email: “reply” goes to the sender of the email and “reply to all” goes out to everyone.
+Consider using software for better inbox control and to enhance your email metrics.

 The site is: https://groups.google.com/forum/?fromgroups#!forum/wells-branch-neighbors, but remember, you need to belong in order to read it, so send your request today!